Sebastian Przyrowski

 Sebastian Przyrowski (born 30 November 1981) is a Polish former professional footballer who played as a goalkeeper.
-He is currently the goalkeeping coach of I liga club Znicz Pruszków.
+He is currently the goalkeeping coach of II liga club Znicz Pruszków.

 Career

 In 2000, Polonia Warsaw acquired Przyrowski from Pilica Białobrzegi.
 He only played in Polonia's reserve team, so he returned to Pilica during the winter transfer window.
 In 2001, he moved to Dyskobolia Grodzisk Wielkopolski.
 He debuted in the Polish first division on 2 March 2002, playing against Górnik Zabrze.
 In 2008, he moved to the Polish capital after Dyskobolia merged with Polonia Warsaw.

 Przyrowski made his first appearance for the Poland national team in 2005, in a match against Serbia and Montenegro.
 He has played a total of nine times for his country.